 DHS-Child Support cannot accept a DNA parentage testing report as proof of parentage.
 DNA reports can be produced as evidence in a court to obtain a court order stating that a person is, or is not, a parent of a child.

-In circumstances where a mother is required by Centrelink to apply for a child support assessment and the application cannot be accepted because there is no proof of paternity, the Child Support Unit of the Legal Services Commission may be able to assist by
+In circumstances where a mother is required by Centrelink to apply for a child support assessment and the application cannot be accepted because there is no proof of paternity, advice should be obtained by calling the Child Support Helpline of the Legal Services Commission on 8111 5576.
+Assistance may be available to

 Legal advice should be sought promptly in relation to any matters involving disputed parentage.
 Delay in bringing an application can adversely affect the legal rights of the parties.